spicelang/spice/docs/docs/language/declaration-specifiers.md

 By having private visibility per default, Spice encourages the programmer to adhere to the information hiding principle and expose only the things, that need to be exposed to other modules.

-## The `inline` modifier
+## The `inline` specifier

-The `inline` modifier can be used for functions and procedures to mark them as inlineable for the compiler explicitly.
+The `inline` specifier can be used for functions and procedures to mark them as inlineable for the compiler explicitly.
 By marking a function or procedure as inlineable, the compiler is forced to always inline it.

 !!! note